ResourceDataInc/TransportationHub/Apps/DataSharingApp/readme.md

 # Create Native App relevant files locally

-Note:  This section mentions the steps to create the files, but for the markdown version of this document, the files should be in the repository
+Note:  This section mentions the steps to create the files, but for the markdown version of this document, the files should be in the repository.
 Run the following command to create a folder with skeleton Native App files present:
 ```
 Snow app init widgets